 b) Issue invoices promptly, and chasing outstanding payments diligently

-c) Consider charging penalty interest for late payment – all firms now have the right to charge late-payers interest on outstanding amounts under the Late Payment of Commercial Debts (Interest) Act.
+c) Consider charging penalty interest for late payment or getting invoice financing – all firms now have the right to charge late-payers interest on outstanding amounts under the Late Payment of Commercial Debts (Interest) Act.
 Often simply reminding customers you can charge this will encourage them to pay up.

 d) Consider offering discounts for prompt payment – or if a customer signs up to pay by the direct debit scheme